SeeedDocument/Seeed-WiKi/docs/Wiki migration manuals for Seeedia team/How_to_use_github.md

 git config --global user.email "your email"
 ```
 ## Create new repository.
-After every thing has been set up, let go back to the github website to create repository.
+After everything has been set up, let go back to the github website to create repository.

-Every product's documents(including images,resources,md files etc) need a repository to manage.Make show you are alreay a memeber of [Seeed Document](https://github.com/SeeedDocument) before creating a new repository.
+Every product's documents (including images, resources, md files etc) need a repository to manage.
+Make sure you are already a member of [Seeed Document](https://github.com/SeeedDocument) before creating a new repository.

 Find the green icon "New Repository" and click it.
 ![](http://www.seeedstudio.com/wiki/images/a/a8/Create_repository.png)